Low Calorie Protein Balls with Oats

 You can make these healthy protein balls with protein powder in just a few minutes, and store them for healthy snacks all week (or month) long!

-You can also make these no bake protein balls with almond butter, or peanut butter… or any nut butter you prefer.
+You can also make these no bake protein balls with almond butter, or peanut butter… or any nut or seed butter you prefer.

 Prep Time 10 minutes